 To help prevent infections after your transplant, you will take

-antifungal medications.
+antiviral and antifungal medications.
 If an infection develops after you leave the hospital, we can usually treat it with outpatient antibiotics.
 However, sometimes people need to be readmitted for treatment with intravenous (IV) medications.

 As your new transplanted liver starts to work, the efficiency with which it metabolizes and eliminates certain medications is unpredictable.
 So medication side effects and toxicity (how poisonous the drugs are in your system) can be a serious problem after liver transplantation.
 Because the drugs you are taking are so strong, the transplant team keeps a watchful eye on the type of medication you need, the dose and drug levels within your system.
 We review your medication list daily and make adjustments as necessary.
 And we continue to carefully monitor your medication list after discharge.
 Before you go home, we will teach you and your family about the medicines you are taking, their doses and their potential side effects.
 Because of the possibility of medication interactions, where one medication may interfere with the metabolism of another, you MUST NOT take any medication or over-the-counter medication without discussing this with your transplant team.